Suffolk, VA Car Accident Lawyer

 - Spinal injuries, including paralysis

 - Traumatic brain injury

 - Whiplash injuries to the neck and back

 Deadline to File a Claim

 There is only a short time to demand compensation for one’s losses.
-Virginia Code §8.01-243 provides the statute of limitations, which is the time limit that a plaintiff must meet if they want to seek payment following an injury.
+Virginia Code § 8.01-243 provides the statute of limitations, which is the time limit that a plaintiff must meet if they want to seek payment following an injury in Suffolk, VA.
 According to this law, a plaintiff must file their case no more than two years after the date of the accident.

 A failure to meet this time limit will not only bar a case from going to court but also will signal to an insurance company to not settle the claim.
 A Suffolk, VA lawyer could help someone pursue a car wreck claim that meets the statute of limitations.